pwn2clown/yatangaki/README.md

 Yatangaki is a MITM proxy for HTTP designed for web security testing.

-The purpose of this project is to waste my spare time and sanity by implementing this garbage.
+The only purpose of this project is to waste my spare time by implementing this garbage.
 Use it at your own risks.

 ## Features